1. Core privacy position

 5. Data retention

-Local records remain on the user’s device until the user edits them, clears app storage, or uninstalls the app.
-Diagnostic information sent to Firebase may be retained according to the configuration and retention rules of the Firebase services in use.
+Local records remain on the user's device until the user edits them, clears app storage, or uninstalls the app.
+Diagnostic, analytics, and advertising-related data transmitted to Google services may be retained according to the configuration and retention rules of the relevant Google products in use.

 6. User choices and controls